thejsdevsite/jsdev-content/content/blog/less-is-more-simplify-your-react-code-to-super-power-your-applications/index.md

 ![MVC overview](./mvc.jpg)

-Let's look at an example of simplfying a common React component structure:
+Let's look at an example of simplifying a common React component structure:

 ```typescript
 const globalState = someStateTool();